 Depending on what you're after, you can opt for a:

 - portable speaker with a Bluetooth connection directly to your smart device and a battery so you can take it with you

 - home speaker that has a Wi-Fi wireless connection to your home network so you can stream music over it – but it's powered, so you can't take it to the beach

-- smart screen with voice assistance and a display, which is perfect in your kitchen or bedroom for watching recipes explained or the morning news on a podcast.
+- smart screen with voice assistance and a display, which is perfect in your kitchen for watching cooking or recipe instructions, or in the bedroom for the morning news or a podcast.

 The speakers we've tested range from $29 for a small IKEA speaker through to $1800 for a top-of-the-line Naim Audio speaker.

-Two of the top performers in our test cost just $99 and $149, proving that you don't always need to spend a fortune for good sound.
+Three of the top performers in our test cost just $149, proving that you don't always need to spend a fortune for good sound.

 How we test wireless speakers

 To make sure you get the best bass for your buck, our panel of experts listen to a range of music (jazz, classical, rock and pop) and radio broadcasts to assess the sound quality of each speaker.
 They also test how easy each speaker is to set up and operate.